 Ensure all Kansas schools have the resources they need

 All children deserve the opportunity to cultivate their God-given talents – whether they attend school in Johnson County, western Kansas, or anywhere in between.

 Kansans are tired of the political chaos that envelops their education system year after year.
 They recognize that it’s time to honor the Supreme Court’s ruling and give our dedicated teachers and students (as well as counselors and nurses, who are being asked to do more and more with less help) the resources they need.
 That’s why my education plan is built around four principles: adequacy, fairness, accountability, and sustainability.

-This year, the Republican leadership spent taxpayer funds on a study that told us what we already knew: Education is severely underfunded in our state.
+Last year, the Republican leadership spent taxpayer funds on a study that told us what we already knew: Education is severely underfunded in our state.
 If we want to see improved academic outcomes, we have to start investing in our children again.

 We have to treat all students fairly.
 Low-income districts often face unique challenges, such as less classroom resources and more kids with limited access to tools like broadband, test prep guides, tutors, etc. These districts also receive less property tax revenue, which perpetuates the disparities that already exist.
 We need to fight against the idea that a child’s zip code should determine whether he or she receives a proper education.

 Education is the foundation of everything from civic engagement to economic productivity, and we have to make it a priority every year.
 It’s time to do right by our children, and we can only do that by funding our schools and getting out of the courts once and for all.

 I have spent years fighting for Medicaid expansion in the legislature.
 Ever since I was the first to introduce a bill that would have provided 150,000 Kansans with healthcare coverage, I have been one of the strongest advocates of expansion in the state.
 All Kansans deserve to see a doctor when they’re sick, which is why an overwhelming majority of the citizens of our state support the effort to expand Medicaid.